|25||King||Ernest August I of Hanover||1771||1851||Duchess||Friederike Karoline of Mecklenburg-Strelitz||1778||1841||See

 An obituary on Prince Georg Wilhelm can be found at Telegraph.co.uk and the corresponding obituary on Princess Sophie can be found at Telegraph.co.uk

-Michael is "Front of House Manager" at the 5 star "The Lanesborough" hotel in London
+Michael was "Front of House Manager" at the 5 star "The Lanesborough" hotel in London.

 |25.116211 - QVD||Tania Saskia Prinzessin von Hanover||1970||Edward Hooper||1966||Birth Registration of Edward Hooper|